Sunday, December 24, 2006

 Do you know how to properly store their CDs and DVDs?
 Do you?
 Following these simple tips can help prolong the life of data burned to these disks.

-• When burning a disk, always let the CD or DVD burner verify that the data has been written to disk successfully.
+• Start with high quality media.
+Fuji CD-R for Photo, Kodak preservation cd/dvd or Delkin Archival Gold are 3 examples.• When burning a disk, always let the CD or DVD burner verify that the data has been written to disk successfully.
 The extra few minutes at the time you burn the files will ease a lot of heartache when you try to access files on a disk that had a problem during the writing process, and wasn’t verified.

 • Store disks vertically.